godotengine/godot-docs/classes/class_audioeffectlowpassfilter.rst

 Brief Description
 -----------------

-Adds a low pass filter to the Audio Bus.
+Adds a low-pass filter to the Audio bus.

 Description
 -----------